dwarvesf/playbook/engineering/frontend/tech-ecosystem.md

 ### React Context

-We don't avocate for any state management library at the moment.
-One of the reasons libraries like Redux were so successful because they solved the problem of [prop drilling](https://kentcdodds.com/blog/prop-drilling).
+We don't advocate for any state management library at the moment.
+One of the reasons libraries like Redux were so successful is because they solved the problem of [prop drilling](https://kentcdodds.com/blog/prop-drilling).
 However, the born of [Context API](https://reactjs.org/docs/context.html) made it easy to pass data through the component tree without having to pass props down manually at every level.
-More importantly, we think most applications don't need a complicated global state and Context API is more than enough to solve that uncomplex problem.
+More importantly, we think most applications don't need a complicated global state, and Context API is more than enough to solve that uncomplex problem.
 Our philosophy in React state management is simple: try to keep state as local as possible and use React context when prop drilling becomes a problem.

 ### TypeScript